TIDAL-modelling/TIDAL/FAQs.md

 <details>
     <summary>I am having problems installing TIDAL</summary>

 Check that your R version is up-to-date.
 TIDAL requires you to have R version 2.10 or newer.
-If if you are a Mac user, you may need to install the compiler [CMake](https://cmake.org/) which should solve any issues with compiling R packages from source.
+If you are a Mac user or installing TIDAL within the terminal/command line, you may need to install the compiler [CMake](https://cmake.org/) which should solve any issues with compiling R packages from source.
 </details>